-It is a versatile gravy that can be used with rice, roti, appam or dosa for a quick and easy dinner.
-It also tastes amazing with toast as a healthy breakfast.
+It is a versatile gravy like egg kheema masala and easy egg coconut curry.
+It can be used with rice, roti, appam or dosa for a quick and easy dinner.
+It also tastes amazing with toast as a healthy breakfast or brunch.

 This mutta roast is a predominantly onion-based gravy, with sautéed onions giving flavor and body to the egg roast.
 The sweetness of the browned onions complements the spices so well.

 (You can find the exact measurements and instructions in the printable recipe card at the end of this page.)

 - Eggs: Medium or small eggs hold their shape better for this recipe.